SteveHere/BasicTextInterface/README.md

 # BasicTextInterface
 A text-based interface.
-Built using gcc, that is installed via Cygwin on Windows.
+Developed using Eclipse, that is compiled via gcc with Cygwin on Windows.

 # How to use
 Windows